danielharrell/SumLect2015/Lost_Idea_LA.md

 Or from the closing of a mind that a truly liberal education is meant to open?
 Suppose our given condition were to think we know when we don't.
 Or to have answers that make us forget their questions.
-In that case the end of a liberal education would seem to lie in the recollection of questions.
-Or a knowledge of ignorance.
-Which is to say, in something less like the learning of content, and more like the liberation from content.
+The end of a liberal education would then seem to lie in the recollection of questions.
+Or in a knowledge of ignorance.
+Both to say, in something less like the learning of content, and more like the liberation from content.
 Or suppose our given condition were to live in a world that changes more than it abides,